hpatoio/bitly-api/README.md

 ## Methods names

-To get the method name remove "v3" from the API url and camelize all the other words removing the slashes.
+To get the method name remove "v3" from the API url and camelize the other words removing the slashes.

-Example:
+Examples:

-/v3/highvalue -> highvalue
+* /v3/highvalue -> Highvalue
-/v3/realtime/hot_phrases -> RealtimeHot_phrases
+* /v3/realtime/hot_phrases -> RealtimeHot_phrases
-/v3/link/content -> LinkContent
+* /v3/link/content -> LinkContent

 ## Available methods